 TGax Editor: Please update the following paragraphs in this section as shown below:

-An AP shall set one or more elements in the TXVECTOR parameter array STA_ID_LIST, which represents the list of STAs that are the recipients of the transmitted HE MU PPDU as described in 27.11.1 (STA_ID_LIST).
-A STA_ID_LIST element with a particular value shall not appear more than once in the array except is the value is 2046, which identifies an unallocated RU.
-If an AP with dot11MultiBSSIDActivated equal to true sets the TXVECTOR parameter STA_ID_LIST in an HE DL MU PPDU to indicate a BSS specific broadcast RU, a STA associated with that BSSID may disregard broadcast RU with STA_ID_LIST set to 2047.
+An AP shall set one or more elements in the TXVECTOR parameter STA_ID_LIST, which represents the list of STAs that are the recipients of the transmitted HE MU PPDU as described in 27.11.1 (STA_ID_LIST).
+The AP shall not include in the TXVECTOR parameter STA_ID_LIST more than one STA-ID with the same value except for the value 2046.
+The STA-ID 2046 identifies an unallocated RU and may appear more than once.
 [15944]

 A non-AP STA that receives an HE MU PPDU where the RXVECTOR parameter STA_ID_LIST includes an element that matches the 11 LSBs of the non-AP STA’s AID may disregard any broadcast RU in the same HE MU PPDU.
-[15944]
+The STA may disregard a broadcast RU with STA-ID equal to 2047 if the RXVECTOR parameter STA_ID_LIST includes STA-ID that is equal to the BSSID Index of the BSSID to which the STA is associated to (see 9.4.2.73).[15944]

 STA_ID_LIST